mkejeiri/Domain-Driven-Design/README.md

 According to [Alberto Brandolini: Introducing EventStorming eBook](https://leanpub.com/introducing_eventstorming), When modeling large scale system, we shouldn’t aim for a large “enterprise model”.
 That’s an attractor for ambiguities and contradictions.
 Instead we should aim for 2 things:
 - multiple, relatively small models with a high degree of semantic consistency,
 - a way to make those interdependent models work together.
-A small, strongly semantically consistent model is called Bounded Context in Domain-Driven Design and this is what we should be aiming for.
+A small, strongly semantically consistent model is called Bounded Context in Domain-Driven Design; a portion of the model which we must keep ambiguity free.
+Every word in the model has exactly a precise meaning.

 # [Domain Driven Design Distilled](https://www.amazon.com/Domain-Driven-Design-Distilled-Vaughn-Vernon/dp/0134434420)
 ## Strategic Design